marianavif/notes-archive/java-notes.md

 ***casting***: converting a data type into another data type that isn't compatible to the original one.
 Casting can only be validated during program execution.

+***checked exceptions***: exceptions used to model workable failures.
+They must always be declared by the methods which throw it and must be treated.
+To create a class which models a checked exception, one must extend the Exception class.
+It will be verified by the compiler.

 ***class***: comportamental pattern of known objects.
 A class has attributes and methods.

 > When a class is created, a new type of object is created.

 ***class constructor***: a special class method named with the class name which is used to create/initialize an object of the class.
 It doesn't necessarily receive all or any parameters, it depends on its objective.
 It can have verifications and/or methods before attributing a parameter to the class attributes.
 If a constructor is declared in a class, it automatically loses the standard constructor Java creates for it, unless it is declared explicitly.
 A class can have as many constructors as necessary, by method overloading.
 When an object of a subclass is initialized, it is interesting to call the super constructor inside the subclass constructor, unless the constructor overwrites the super constructor.
 If not specified to do it, Java will call the standard super constructor and create a non specific object of the super class.

+***collections***: a 3-layer structure composed by interfaces, abstract classess and implementation classes.
+A lot of collections were reformed to include generic types.

+***deprecated class***: classes that must not be used anymore.

 ***encapsulation***: restricting the direct acces to some components of an object, so users cannot access state values for all of the variables of a particular object.
-Can be used to hide both data members and data functions or methods associated with an instantiated class or object.
+It can be used to hide both data members and data functions or methods associated with an instantiated class or object.
 In object-oriented programming, it refers to the bundling of data, along with the methods that operate on that data, into a single unit.

+***exception class***: an exception is thrown to signal a failure.
+It causes an abrupt interruption of the code.
+In OO programming, it is typical to use it and solve it, coding ways to treat it.

+***generic class***: in generic classes, the type of data which will be stored or manipulated is left open in the class definition, being provided during its use.
+Instantiating an object without defining its type will execute unchecked or unsafe operations.
+To define a generic class, there must be a '< T >'in its name and whenever one wants to refer to its type.
+The type must be defined when instantiating an object.

+	class <class-name><T> {}

 ***inheritance***: basing an object or class upon another object (*prototype-based* inheritance) or class (*class-based* inheritance), retaining similar implementation. **Subclasses** are the new classes derived from existing ones (**super/parent** class) and **inherits** (have the same) attributes and methods from its parent class, unless they're **overriden** in the subclass code.
 The super class is a *generalization* of the subclasses and the subclasses are *specializations* of the super class.
 The super and subclasses belong to a **class hierarchy**, the ***inheritance tree***, of arbitrary size.
 In general, the further down in the hierarchy a class appears, the more specialized its behaviour.